awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

 1. If you navigate to the **History** tab, you can also view details about your devices that are no longer in alarms\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-history-alarm.png)

    To get more information, under **Manage** choose **Things**, chose the thing you'd like to see more details for, and then navigate to **Defender metrics**\.
 You can access the **Defender metrics graph** and perform your investigation on anything in alarm from the **Active** tab\.
-In this case, the graph shows a spike in message size, which triggered the alarm\.
+In this case, the graph shows a spike in message size, which initiated the alarm\.
 You can see the alarm subsequently cleared\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-defender-metrics.png)

 ### Fine\-tune your ML alarms<a name="fine-tune-ml-models-console"></a>